KhartesViewer/scroll2zarr/README.md

 smaller than the original TIFFs, since a compression scheme has been used to hide the zeros.
-So a zarr data store created from the masked_volumes TIFFs will not be any smaller than the masked_volumes directory itself.
+So a zarr data store created from the masked_volumes TIFFs will not be any smaller than the `masked_volumes` directory itself.
 However, it will be significantly smaller than a zarr data store created from the original non-masked TIFFs, with no loss of information inside the scroll itself.

+(The very last section of this README file contains some further information on dealing with compressed TIFF files, and `masked_volumes` files in particular).

 Another note: the `max_gb`
 flag may be useful on machines with limited RAM,